Updated July 19, 2023

 |Others||Highly scalable to suit small, mid, and enterprise-level businesses.||Highly scalable to suit different businesses according to resources.||Highly flexible & Scalable|

 |Layers Importance||Final layer or pre-package layer.||The center layer of the cloud computing model.||Basic layer of cloud computing model.|

 |Popularity||SaaS has about a 27 % rise in the cloud computing model.||PaaS has around 32% and is expected to be the most important model||IaaS has around a 12% increment.|

 |Key Terms||Client-Server Application||Solution Stack||Utility Computing, Multitenant computing|

-Choosing the best service delivery model, a user must know his business requirements.
-Every service model has its pros and cons, where SaaS uses packaged content as it does not have any control over maintenance issues and PaaS and IaaS are not suitable for all types of workloads.
-Cloud has been booming its presence for a few years where companies moved their IT infrastructures to a cloud platform.
-Cloud computing technology has several cloud products such as cloud storage namely public cloud, private cloud, and hybrid cloud.
+In choosing the best service delivery model, a user must know his business requirements.
+Every service model has its pros and cons; where SaaS uses packaged content as it does not have any control over maintenance issues, and PaaS and IaaS are not suitable for all types of workloads.
+Companies have been moving their IT infrastructures to a cloud platform as the cloud has been booming for a few years.
+Cloud computing technology has several cloud products, such as cloud storage, namely public cloud, private cloud, and hybrid cloud.
 A recent move towards cloud computing solutions by various organizations depends on their needs only.

 We hope that this EDUCBA information on “IaaS vs PaaS vs SaaS” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.